 Activity Evidence that supports this approach Challenge number(s) addressed To raise standards of in basic skills of reading, writing and Maths and self-esteem and communication skills.
 TA support for 1:1 sessions weekly.
-Early intervention for individuals to assess their own learning and provide targeted feedback for them to improve impacting positively on end of key stage outcomes.
-(Feedback EEF +8) Feedback EEF +8) Termly assessments for individuals - qualitative and quantitative data (e.g. self-esteem questionnaires and measures and Pupil Tracking data / NFER testing).
+Early intervention for disadvantaged individuals to assess their own learning and provide targeted feedback for them to improve impacting positively on end of key stage outcomes.
+(Feedback EEF +8) Feedback Right Pager for my for some, based on substance rollance.
+1, 2, 3, 4 and 5 RWI data for Phonics and INSIGHT data for Reading, including NFER assessments and statutory assessments.
+Sp&L is measurable by our NELI data.
+Phonics progress and attainment is measurable by our half-termly RWI data.
+Termly assessments for disadvantaged individuals - qualitative and quantitative data (e.g. self-esteem question-naires and measures and Pupil Tracking data / NFER testing).
 Support from Tutor Trust.
 Weekly Shared Reading covers a variety of fiction, nonfiction and poetry texts, including genres linked to key calendar events, e.g., Black History Month.
 English QBTA includes modern and classic texts.
 RWI Phonics in KS2 for those pupils who need it.
 RWI Phonics 1:1 sessions for lowest 20% KS1.
 Annual and termly RWI Phonics staff development days.
 Daily Fluent in Five lessons in KS2.
-Daily Basic Skills sessions.
+Daily Basic Skills sessions in KS1.
 Immediate catch-up intervention in afternoon to consolidate learning from morning.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils ' ' or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: